Eriksholm: The Stolen Dream: Development and release

 Eriksholm: The Stolen Dream was developed by River End Games, a studio consisting of up to 19 members, including veteran AAA developers who previously worked on Battlefield, Little Nightmares, Mirror's Edge, and Unravel.
 The game's setting is inspired by early-20th-century Scandinavian cities and architecture, notably Gothenburg—where the studio is based—as well as Stockholm and Malmö, Sweden.
 Initially, the developers established the game's backstory and populated it with characters; subsequently, they selected their favorite characters and developed individual narratives for them.

 When the studio began pre-production, it planned to use either Unreal Engine 5 or Unity.
 However, since Unity had not yet implemented physically based rendering at that moment, River End felt that Unreal Engine would be the "natural choice".
 Initially, the team employed proprietary face-scanning technology that produced "really good" results, although the process was described as "very slow and tedious".
 Eventually, the developers adopted Epic Games' MetaHuman technology to transfer actors' facial performances to character models, deeming it "an extremely useful tool" for their small team.
 For performance reasons, the studio used "baked lighting" while relying on Unreal Engine's Lumen lighting technology for pre-rendered cutscenes.

 Eriksholm: The Stolen Dream was announced at the Future Games Show in June 2024.
 It was released on 15 July 2025 for PlayStation 5, Windows, and Xbox Series X/S. The game's soundtrack was also released as a DLC on the same day for additional cost.

 Reception

 Eriksholm: The Stolen Dream received "generally favorable" reviews from critics, according to review aggregator Metacritic.
-OpenCritic determined that 80% of critics recommended the game.
+OpenCritic determined that 79% of critics recommended the game.

+It was nominated for Best Soundtrack and Best Supporting Role at the Golden Joystick Awards 2025.